 Choose one goal

-Having too many big goals at the same time (lose weight, save for a house deposit and get promoted) robs you of focus and energy and only sets you up for disappointment.
+For me, having a lot of big goals at the same time (lose weight, save for a house deposit, and get promoted) robs me of focus and energy and usually ends in disappointment.

 Make a schedule

 A goal needs to be carefully wrapped with plans and timelines.